-Faculty Advisors: Dr. Paul Holder and Dr. Dongin Kim
+Faculty Advisers: Dr. Paul Holder and Dr. Dongin Kim

-The students of the Texas A&M Rangel College of Pharmacy established the Pharmacy Student Council to maintain student self-government for the students of the College, to provide for the expression of opinions on matters of interest to students in the College, and to serve as a coordinating link between the students of the College, and between the students, faculty, and Dean and administration of the College.
-The Council also provides coordination among appropriately established and officially recognized professional pharmacy associations or organizations.
+The students of the Texas A&M Irma Lerma Rangel College of Pharmacy established the Pharmacy Student Council to maintain student self-government for the students of the college, to provide for the expression of opinions on matters of interest to students in the college, and to serve as a coordinating link between the students of the college, and between the students, faculty, and dean and administration of the college.
+The council also provides coordination among appropriately established and officially recognized professional pharmacy associations or organizations.
 The Pharmacy Student Council has the authority to promote, support and coordinate association or organizational activities; integrate organizational activities; and provide coordination, leadership and balance to the established associations or organizations, thereby promoting harmonious relationships among them.
 The Pharmacy Student Council meets monthly at a regularly appointed time in the fall and spring semesters.
 Pharmacy Student Council was established in spring 2009.

-Since 1883, Phi Delta Chi Pharmacy Fraternity has worked to advance the profession of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its Brothers.
+Since 1883, Phi Delta Chi Pharmacy Fraternity has worked to advance the profession of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its brothers.
 Its intention is to continue to be first as a source of progress for the profession.
-Its primary programs strive to recognize excellence among collegiate and alumni Brothers and Chapters; to provide training and education to improve therapeutic, leadership, and management skills of pharmacy students and pharmacists; enhance professional and service programs to accommodate community needs; to foster fraternal programs to our brotherhood.
-In addition, the Fraternity awards the Prescott Leadership Award for Excellence to a deserving young pharmacist.
-To learn more about Phi Delta Chi Pharmacy Fraternity, please visit their website.
+Its primary programs strive to recognize excellence among collegiate and alumni brothers and chapters; to provide training and education to improve therapeutic, leadership, and management skills of pharmacy students and pharmacists; enhance professional and service programs to accommodate community needs; and to foster fraternal programs to our brotherhood.
+In addition, the fraternity awards the Prescott Leadership Award for Excellence to a deserving young pharmacist.
+To learn more about Phi Delta Chi Pharmacy Fraternity, visit its website.

-Faculty Advisors: Dr. Rabaa Al-Rousan and Dr. Joan Everett-Houser
+Faculty Advisers: Dr. Rabaa Al-Rousan and Dr. Joan Everett-Houser

-Nomination for all membership categories emanates from the present members of the Society.
+Nomination for all membership categories emanates from the present members of the society.
 Prospective members are nominated on the basis of their demonstration of dedication, service and leadership in the advancement of pharmacy.
 By promoting such recognition, Phi Lambda Sigma provides an incentive for the development of future leadership potential for the profession.
-To learn more about Phi Lambda Sigma, please visit their website.
+To learn more about Phi Lambda Sigma, visit its website.

 The fundamental objective of The Rho Chi Society, an academic honor society in pharmacy, has always been to promote the advancement of the pharmaceutical sciences through the encouragement and recognition of sound scholarship.
 High standards of intellectual and scholarly attainment have been demanded for election to membership; and such election, symbolized by the award of the Rho Chi Key, supplies a unique scholarship incentive.
-Rho Chi seeks to promote scholarly fellowship in pharmacy by bringing professional students, graduate students, and faculty members together in fraternal and helpful association.
+Rho Chi seeks to promote scholarly fellowship in pharmacy by bringing professional students, graduate students and faculty members together in fraternal and helpful association.
 Regular chapter meetings, and other activities, emphasize the professional aspects of pharmacy and point the way to instructive study and research.
 By such means, Rho Chi, like its sister honor societies, seeks to increase the awareness of the ethical and social responsibilities of the profession, and thereby, to enhance the prestige of the profession.
-You are encouraged to learn more about Rho Chi by visiting their website.
+To learn more about Rho Chi visit its website.

 The Student National Pharmaceutical Association (SNPhA), an extension of the National Pharmaceutical Association (NPhA), is an educational service association of pharmacy students who are concerned about pharmacy and healthcare related issues, and the poor minority representation in pharmacy and other health-related professions.
 The purpose of SNPhA is to plan, organize, coordinate and execute programs geared toward the improvement for the health, educational, and social environment of the community.
-The association objectives are: to offer student members the opportunity to develop leadership and professional skill; to educate students about and promote active participation in national health care issues; to develop the role of the minority health professional as a vital member of the health care team; to develop within communities a positive image of minority health professionals; to educate communities on better health practices and to increase their awareness and understanding of diseases.
-You may also visit the College's SNPhA Region IV Chapter website.
+The association objectives are: 1) To offer student members the opportunity to develop leadership and professional skill; 2) To educate students about and promote active participation in national health care issues; 3) To develop the role of the minority health professional as a vital member of the health care team; 4) To develop within communities a positive image of minority health professionals; and 5) To educate communities on better health practices and to increase their awareness and understanding of diseases.
+To learn more, visit the college's SNPhA Region IV Chapter website.

-Faculty Co-Advisors: Professor Jaye Weston and Dr. Jeffrey Luke
+Faculty Co-Advisers: Professor Jaye Weston and Dr. Jeffrey Luke

 The Student Society of Health-System Pharmacists (SSHP) is a national professional association that represents student pharmacists who aspire to practice in hospitals, health maintenance organizations, long-term care facilities, home care, and other components of health care systems.
 The American Society of Health-Systems Pharmacists (ASHP), its parent organization, has a long history of medication-error prevention efforts and believes that the mission of pharmacists is to help people make the best use of medicines.
 Assisting pharmacists and student pharmacists in fulfilling this mission is its primary objective.

 The Society of Health-System Pharmacists exists at the local (SSHP), state (TSHP), and national (ASHP) levels.
-The parent Society has extensive publishing and educational programs designed to help members improve their professional practice, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.
-You are encouraged to learn more about the Society by visiting the website.
+The parent society has extensive publishing and educational programs designed to help members improve their professional practice, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.
+To learn more about the Society, visit its website.